crufter/nocrud/README.md

 ### Exporting your module

-You can export your controller object by creating /frame/mods/mymodule.go with the following contents:
+You can export one object from your module, by creating /frame/mods/mymodule.go with the following contents:

 ```go
 package mod